AbhishekGhosh/incubator-openwhisk-package-rss/README.md

-# Openwhisk RSS Package
+# Openwhisk RSS Package MacOS X

+This package is modified NOT the original.
+This package is intended for MacOS X.

-This package allows users to subscribe to RSS/ATOM feeds and receive events when a new feed item is available.
+The package allows users to subscribe to RSS/ATOM feeds and receive events when a new feed item is available.
 It creates one event/activation per feed item that meets the criteria.
 Below is the hierarchy of the RSS Package.

 ```
 openwhisk-package-rss/